stacksgov/sips/sips/sip-015/sip-015-network-upgrade.md

 coordinated network-wide upgrade.
 In addition, the proposed changes address potential consensus challenges for PoX-related chain reorganizations which were not known at the time SIP-007 was written.
-Finally, new variations of existing transactions are proposed to in order to better support Stacking, to support multiple Clarity versions, and to support decentralized mining pools.
+Finally, new variations of existing transactions are proposed to better support Stacking, to support multiple Clarity versions, and to support decentralized mining pools.

 In addition to proposing these changes, this SIP also outlines an approach for